Trustee of a discretionary trust to nominate a subsequent beneficiary

 Discretionary trusts are generally subject to surcharge rates of land tax.
-However, general rates of land tax can apply to the trustee where the discretionary trust has previously made a valid nomination of a beneficiary in relation to land that was owned before 1 January 2006 (pre-2006 land).
+However, general rates of land tax can apply to the trustee where the discretionary trust has previously made a valid nomination of a beneficiary in relation to land owned before 1 January 2006 (pre-2006 land).

 While it is now too late to make a new nomination in relation to pre-2006 land, the trustee can nominate a subsequent beneficiary provided the trustee:

-- Owned land before 1 January 2006,
+- owned land before 1 January 2006

-- Notified us of the land held on trust,
+- notified us of the land held on trust

 Please note, once a nomination is made:

-- The nomination remains in force until the nominated beneficiary revokes it by written notice given to us or the nominated beneficiary dies,
+- the nomination remains in force until the nominated beneficiary revokes it by written notice given to us, or the nominated beneficiary dies

-- If the nomination was revoked, the form will only be accepted if we are satisfied that the subsequent nomination is just and reasonable in the particular case
+- if the nomination was revoked, the form will only be accepted if we are satisfied that the subsequent nomination is just and reasonable in the particular case.

 Gather required information